afska/gba-link-connection/docs/wireless_adapter.md

 ⚠️ Note that when having more than 2 connected adapters, data is not transferred between different guests.
 If a guest wants to tell something to another guest, it has to talk first with the host with `SendData`, and then the host needs to relay that information to the other guest.

 ⚠️ After calling this command, the host sends the data automatically.
 Guests only **schedule** the data transfer, but they don't do it until the host sends something.
 This is problematic because the command "overrides" previously scheduled transfers, so calling two consecutive `SendData`s on the guest side would result in data loss.
-I believe this is why most games use `SendDataWait` instead.
+I believe this is why most games use `SendDataWait`.

 #### SendDataWait - `0x25`